ahmadmtaleb2/clj_cheat_sheets/0-clojure.md

     2. Operations
 - the term **form** is used to refer to valid code.
 - Clojure evaluates every form to produce a value. the following literals are representations of valid forms
+> 1
 >
-> 1
 > " a string"
+>
 > ["a" "vector" "of" "strings"]
->

 - liteals are used in operations
 - Operations are how you do things.
 All Operations take the form of *opening parenthesis, operator, operands, closing parenthesis*
->
 > (operator operand1 operand 2 ... operandn)
->

 - Clojure uses whitespace to separate operands, and it treats commas as whitespace.
 NO COMMAS!
 - the **+** operator adds the operrands
 - the **str** operator concatenates strings to form a new string
-- Clojure’s support for first-class functions allows you to build more power­f ul abstractions than you can in languages without them.
+- Clojure’s support for first-class functions allows you to build more power­ful abstractions than you can in languages without them.
 Those unfamiliar with this kind of programming think of functions as allowing you to generalize operations over data instances.
 - Clojure (and all Lisps) allows you to create functions that generalize over processes.
 - Clojure has no privileged functions.
 It doesn't care what the function is or where it came from; it treats all functions the same.
 - Clojure just cares about applying functions
 - You don’t have to worry about special rules or syntax for working with different functions.
--

 ## Clojure language